khufkens/theta_rectify/README.md

 ## Requirements

 The script depends on a running copy of exiftools, imagemagick and POVRay.
+These tools are commonly available in most Linux distros, and can be installed on OSX using tools such as homebrew.
+I lack a MS Windows system, but the script should be easily adjusted to cover similar functionality.